MOstafaZaRiaa/monitoring-k8s-using-prometheus/README.md

-# Monitoring Kubernetes Cluster with Prometheus and Grafana
+# Monitoring Kubernetes Cluster with Prometheus and Grafana On Centos 9

-In This project we install Kubernates, Prometheus and Grafana from scratch.
-And use Prometheus to monitor Kubernates cluster.
+This repo provides comprehensive instructions for setting up a monitoring infrastructure for Kubernetes clusters using Prometheus and Grafana.
+By following the steps outlined below, users can establish a robust monitoring system to track the health, performance, and resource utilization of their Kubernetes environments.
+Additionally, we implement service discovery within Prometheus to automatically detect and integrate new nodes into the monitoring system, ensuring seamless scalability and comprehensive coverage of the Kubernetes cluster.
 ## Prerequisites

 - Docker